Vision Impairment Team

 • EA1 notifications from health or Early Years settings which are triaged,

-• Sensory and Physical Needs Team referral form identifying possible issues relating to a pupils use of vision can be completed by educational settings,
+• Children's Sensory and Physical Needs Service Referral Form identifying possible issues relating to a pupils use of vision can be completed by educational settings,

 • Ophthalmologists directly contacting the service;